 CORD™ (Central Office Re-architected as a Datacenter) is a project intent on transforming the edge of the operator network into an agile service delivery platform.
 CORD combines SDN, NFV and Cloud technologies it to provide an open, programmable, and agile platform for network operators to create innovative services.
 CORD provides a complete integrated platform, integrating everything needed to create a complete operational edge datacenter with built-in service capabilities, all built on commodity hardware using the latest in cloud-native design principles.

-OpenCloud supports end-to-end service chains that span edge sites (e.g., CORD) and commodity clouds (e.g., Google Cloud Platform).
-The goal is to define interfaces and mechanisms needed to deploy functionality—including both connectivity services and scalable cloud services—on behalf of end-users across both edge and centralized clouds.
+OpenCloud is working towards end-to-end service chains that span edge sites (e.g., CORD) and commodity clouds (e.g., Google Cloud Platform).
+The goal is to define interfaces and mechanisms needed to deploy functionality—including connectivity services, scalable cloud services, and edge-native applications—on behalf of end-users across both edge and centralized clouds.
 Doing so will provide a means to augment centralized cloud services with a low-latency edge presence, as well as to extend access networks with a customized on-ramp into commodity clouds.